turnly/turnly/docs/development.md

 # 2. Copy environment files on each app.
 # 3. And other common tasks.
 yarn devo setup

+# OR

+# Use verbose to show all the output of commands.
+yarn devo setup --verbose
 ```

 #### Start command